elatov/elatov.github.io/_posts/2012-09-04-vmware-workstation-9-on-fedora-17-cause-kernel-panic-with-eip-is-at-hostif_saferdmsr0x110x20-vmmon.md

   - fedora 17
   - vmware workstation
 ---
 I recently updated my VMware Workstation from version 8 to version 9.
-The install went well and the compile of the modules didn&#8217;t fail either.
+The install went well and the compile of the modules didn't fail either.
 But as soon as I would try to power on a VM, I would get this message:

 	Aug 23 10:32:27 klaptop kernel: [ 92.964074] general protection fault: 0000 [#1] SMP